 - 2/3 cup cocoa powder

 - 5 cups powdered sugar

-- Stir together melted butter, oil, sugar, cocoa powder and vanilla.
+- In a large mixing bowl, stir together melted butter, oil, sugar, cocoa powder and vanilla.
 Add eggs one at a time, mixing well after each addition.

 - In a separate bowl, mix together flour, baking soda and salt.

-- Stir flour mixture into butter mixture.
+- Stir flour mixture into butter mixture until uniform.
 Fold in chocolate chips.

 - Spread brownie mixture in prepared pan and bake for 25-30 minutes.
 Allow to cool.